rhuang/raymondhuang/content/personal/the-holy-land/index.md

 After dinner, I went back to the hostel and joined the pub crawl.
 We jumped between a few bars on Rothschild Boulevard.
 I was shocked by how expensive drinking in Tel Aviv is.
 At the first bar we went to, I was getting a round of drinks for 2 other guys, and 3 beers came out to about 100 shekels, which is about $30.
 I thought I was being scammed because I'm a tourist, but it turns out a beer is about $10 in a bar.
 It was nice the pub crawl didn't take us to those foreigner-only bars that make the whole night feel like a scam.
 The bars we went to had plenty of local Israelis out and about.

 {{< video src="media/tlv-pub-crawl-1" >}}

+{{< columns >}}

+{{< figure src="media/tlv-late-night-shawarma-1.jpg" caption="Lots of people waiting in line for late night snacks." >}}

+<--->

+{{< figure src="media/tlv-late-night-shawarma-2.jpg" caption="$5 drunk schawarma." >}}

+{{< /columns >}}

+# December 14, Friday

+## Palmach Museum

+You have to make an online tour reservation at the Palmach Museum in order to visit.
+I woke up with a hangover to go to my 10:30am reservation, but on arrival, I was told by the security at the museum that the museum was closed the day.
+I bussed back to the hostel to take a nap.

+## Beach Front

+In the afternoon, I walked over to the beachfront.
+The weather was great and people were out and about.
+I probably walked for about 2 hours up and down the coast.

+{{< columns >}}

+{{< figure src="media/tlv-beach-1.jpg" >}}

+<--->

+{{< figure src="media/tlv-beach-2.jpg" >}}

+{{< /columns >}}

+For lunch, I ate at [Nina Cafe](https://www.tripadvisor.com/Restaurant_Review-g293984-d2590053-Reviews-Nina_Cafe_Bistro-Tel_Aviv_Tel_Aviv_District.html) and sat outside.
+The food was mediocre, serving up the typical sandwiches.
+I ordered a goat cheese sandwich.
+I ate here regardless because I was starving, also wanted a coffee, and the cafe was in a bustling spot in [Neve Tzedek](https://www.timeout.com/israel/things-to-do/the-ultimate-guide-to-neve-tzedek), which made it awesome to rest and people watch.